EPICS-synApps/support/docs/synApps.md

         - filterbox:
             filterBladeNoSensor.db, filterDrive.db
             filter\_\*\_\*.adl, filterbox\_\*.adl filter\_drive\*.adl
-    - Basic run-time programming Impromptu coordinated motions and other bits of run-time programming are handled by what we call a "userCalc" (actually just a swait record with a nice MEDM interface) or a "userTransform" (actually just a transform record with a nice MEDM interface).
+    - Basic run-time programming Impromptu coordinated motions and other bits of run-time programming are handled by what we call a "userCalc" (actually just a swait record with a nice display-file interface) or a "userTransform" (actually just a transform record with a nice display-file interface).
 We normally load sets of these and other records into each EPICS processor, specifically for end-user programming.
 Users type in expressions to be evaluated, and link inputs and outputs, as needed, to glue existing objects together to do what they want done at the moment.
 Here are some examples of the tasks that have been accomplished with userCalcs and userTransforms:

         - Turn off hardware feedback control of a monochromator crystal when beam drops below a user-specified level.
 The userCalc monitored the EPICS PV that contains the value of the positron beam-current, and drove a DAC channel (used as a digital i/o bit) that enabled hardware feedback.